Skip to content

 Another famous supermarket chain in New York that offers many (healthy) foods and also stocks alternatives for people with special dietary requirements.
 Trader Joe’s also has its own brand, which is great value for money, so don’t hesitate to buy it.
 The supermarket is usually quite crowded and the queues at the checkout are long, but they move quite quickly.
 Besides, the waiting time is worth it for inexpensive products.

-Eric’s Tip: “Download my free Eric’s New York app for an overview of supermarkets in New York!”
+About Eric » Eric’s Tip: “Download my free Eric’s New York app for an overview of supermarkets in New York!”

 5. Drugstores

-American drugstores are good alternatives to supermarkets, as these mini-markets do not only sell medicines but also food, clothing, cosmetics and even drinks such as juices, large bottles of water and even milk!
+American drugstores are good alternatives to supermarkets, as these mini-markets not only sell medicines but also food, clothing, cosmetics and even drinks such as juices, large bottles of water and even milk!
 In New York, the nearest drugstore is not far away.
 Look out for chains like Duane Reade, CVS and Rite Aid.
 Some of them are even open 24 hours a day.

 Supermarkets in New York - CVS Pharmacy Supermarkets in New York - Duane Reade